kamarthivignesh000/LTTS-Mini-Project/README.md

 1. Add/Delete the Details of the Students
 2. Attendance Monitoring of the students
 3. Set/Edit Eligibility criteria for exams
-4. heck Eligible Students for Exams
+4. Check Eligible Students for Exams
 5. Print all the records of the students